HARMONIES POÉTIQUES ET RELIGIEUSES

 – Editing principles

 The genesis of Franz Liszt’s Harmonies poétiques et religieuses cycle is long and complicated.
 Three phases may be discerned.
 In the first, running from 1833 to 1846, there is still no question of a complete whole.
-The nine, for the greater part not previously issued keyboard pieces from this first period are all assembled in: Franz Liszt.
+The nine, for the greater part not previously issued, keyboard pieces from this first period are all assembled in Franz Liszt.
 Harmonies poétiques et religieuses – Early versions (AB II-11; see there for more information).
 The second phase comprises the first ‘complete’ cycle Harmonies poétiques et religieuses, written down in Sketchbook N9, kept in the Goethe- and Schiller-Archiv in Weimar (GSA 60/N9).
 These piano pieces were created in the autumn of 1847 when Franz Liszt was a guest in Carolyne von Sayn-Wittgenstein’s wooden country house near the village of Woronince (Woronowce) in the Ukraine.
 The cycle comprises twelve compositions, one of which (probably the first version of the well-known Bénédiction de Dieu dans la solitude) was torn from the sketchbook.
 The remaining eleven, largely inspired by poems from Lamartine’s poetry collection Harmonies poétiques et religieuses, are published here for the first time in two volumes by the Music Publishing House XYZ.
-Volume II comprises Nos.
-7, 8, 9, 10 and 12.
+Volume I comprises the first six parts.